allevo/gathering/README.md

 **Warning: please don't ask a lot of percentiles.
 This might have a performace impact**

 ### Set metric
 This metric is a list of unique elements.
 For instance, you can use this to store a unique user login.
 This type hasn't statistics.
 So its value depends on which backend you need.
-Graphite will store the length of the set only.
-ElasticSearch will store all values.
+Graphite stores the length of the set only.
+ElasticSearch stores all values.

 The identifier of this metric is 's'.

 ### Gauge metric
 This metrics is a number that can be change over time.
 There're two way to do this.
- * reset the value sent a package with a non signed value (`22`, `33`)
+ * reset the value sending a package with a non signed value (`22`, `33`)
- * sum a delta sent a package with a signed value (`+22`, `-33`) On flushing, the statistics calculated is the result of those rules.
+ * sum a delta sending a package with a signed value (`+22`, `-33`) On flushing, the calculated statistic is the result of those rules.

 The identifier of this metric is 'g'.